-In 1681 the English king Richard II granted the province he called Penns Woods to William Penn and his sons with proprietary rights to colonize it.
+In 1681 the English king Charles II granted the province he called Penns Woods to William Penn and his sons with proprietary rights to colonize it.
 The eastern territory near the Atlantic coast at the mouth of the Delaware River was settled first.
 The western territory was unavailable.
 It was Indian-held and accessible only by pathways or partly navigable waterways.

 In the west were long, low, richly timbered ridges cut by waterways.
 Springs, sinks, and large or small streams were common above and below ground.
 Between the ridges lay large and small valleys with mineral-rich soils.
 Some such as (later named) Penns Valley were open and grassy, while others such as Brush Valley were densely brushy.
 For thousands of years, woodland Indians had hunted, fished, gathered and grown food there.
 They regularly burned fields and forests to maintain hunting or farming grounds.
 They might have built stone structures still evident on the ridges for purposes now unknown.
 Native-made trails actively used for travel and trade crisscrossed the territory.

 By the 1750s, Europeans - German, Scotch-Irish, and English immigrants - were coming into the region to hunt, trap, timber, trade, and squat.
 They could not legally own land there until 1768 when the New Purchase Treaty of Stanwix between England and the Haudenosaunee or Iroquois nation moved the provincial boundary west to include this territory.